 The Code of Governance Compliance (Y/N) Comments: Evidence: Action needed to achieve compliance : (e) Format of agendas, quality and scope of papers, minutes and communications; Comments: Annual Board and Committee self-assessments cover these aspects.
 Board determines to take actions accordingly.
 Board notified of appointment of DTP to support a review of some of these aspects in February 2025.
-By whom: By date: (f) Effectiveness of decision-making, including how the views and needs Yes No No Evidence: Action needed: of key stakeholders, including residents and other customers, have Comments: Annual Board and Committee self-assessments Board Member Appraisals By whom: informed decisions; By date: (g) Compliance with this code and legal duties.
-Yes ⊠ No □ Evidence: Action needed: Comments: Self-assessment of this code consulted with EMT, reported to Board for approvale Audited by BMBC Corporate Assurance Board agrees to compliance with Directors' responsibilities when approving the Annual Report and By whom: Financial Statements By date: (2) These matters are regularly and formally reviewed.
-Yes No No Evidence: Action needed: Comments: Outcomes of reviews reported to Board and Committees - Governance Update report to every Board meeting, included in forward plan Annual Governance Report covers most of the reviews.
-Board consider actions required and next By whom: steps. • Annual reports from Committees included in forward plans By date: (3) All new board and committee members receive a full induction.
-Yes No No Evidence: Action needed: Comments: Formal induction plan By whom: By date: (4) All members have an agreed programme of ongoing learning and Yes ⊠ No □ Evidence: Action needed: development opportunities, including to address needs identified Comments: Skills self-assessment completed in line with annual appraisal, forms the basis of the Annual Board Development plan Annual and ongoing Personal Development plans for Board Members from appraisals By whom: through the appraisal process.
-Outcomes of the above reported to Board HDN Board Mentoring prog as required By date: 3.10 Member appraisal : A full, rigorous and documented appraisal process for Yes No No Evidence: Action needed: the individual members of the board and its committees, including the chairs, is Comments: Annual formal appraisal documented - inc completion of skills self-assessment Annual Chair appraisal undertaken by SID and ARC Chair By whom: carried out at least every two years.
-By date: (1) The appraisal of the board's chair is led by a senior board member, Yes No No Evidence: Action needed: informed by the views of all board members.
-Comments: Chair appraisal undertaken by ARC Chair and SID - feedback sought from board members prior to appraisal By whom: By date: Yes ⊠ No □ Action needed:
+By whom: By date: (f) Effectiveness of decision-making, including how the views and needs of key stakeholders, including residents and other customers, have informed decisions; Yes No D Evidence: • Annual Board and Committee self-assessments • Board Member Appraisals Action needed: By whom: By date: (g) Compliance with this code and legal duties.
+Yes No D Evidence: Self-assessment of this code consulted with EMT, reported to Board for approvale Audited by BMBC Corporate Assurance Board agrees to compliance with Directors' responsibilities when approving the Annual Report and Financial Statements Action needed: By whom: By date: (2) These matters are regularly and formally reviewed.
+Yes No D Evidence: Outcomes of reviews reported to Board and Committees - Governance Update report to every Board meeting, included in forward plan Annual Governance Report covers most of the reviews.
+Board consider actions required and next steps.
+Annual reports from Committees included in forward plans Action needed: By whom: By date: (3) All new board and committee members receive a full induction.
+Yes No D Evidence: Formal induction plan Action needed: By whom: By date: (4) All members have an agreed programme of ongoing learning and development opportunities, including to address needs identified through the appraisal process.
+Yes No D Evidence: Skills self-assessment completed in line with annual appraisal, forms the basis of the Annual Board Development plan Annual and ongoing Personal Development plans for Board Members from appraisals Outcomes of the above reported to Board HDN Board Mentoring prog as required Action needed: By whom: By date: 3.10 Member appraisal : A full, rigorous and documented appraisal process for the individual members of the board and its committees, including the chairs, is carried out at least every two years.
+Yes No D Evidence: Annual formal appraisal documented - inc completion of skills self-assessment Annual Chair appraisal undertaken by SID and ARC Chair Action needed: By whom: By date: (1) The appraisal of the board's chair is led by a senior board member, informed by the views of all board members.
+Yes No D Evidence: Chair appraisal undertaken by ARC Chair and SID - feedback sought from board members prior to appraisal Action needed: By whom: By date: Yes  No 🗆 Action needed: